Frequently Asked Questions

 You'll be best prepared by taking college prep courses while in high school.
 A recommended curriculum includes:

-- 3 units of social studies (history and government)
+• 3 units of social studies (history, economics, psychology, and government)

-- 2–3 units of a single foreign language (does not include American Sign Language)
+• 2–3 units of a single foreign language

 If you are planning to study pharmacy, engineering, science, mathematics, or nursing, you should take as many math and science courses as possible in your secondary school curricula.
 Naturally, the more training you receive, the better prepared you will be for college.